The Image of the Gassner Representation of the Pure Braid Subgroup has Pairwise Free Generators

 \section{Abstract}

 While much is known about the faithfulness of the Burau representation, the problem remains open for the Gassner representation for every $B_n$ with $n\geq 4$.
 We first find the definition of the Colored-Burau representation in \cite{aagl} and we show that this is equivalent, when restricted to the pure braid subgroup, to the Gassner representation.
-The methods of Abdulrahim \cite{phdthesis} and Knudson \cite{knud} require analysis within the lower central series of a free subgroup of the pure braid group.
+The methods of Abdulrahim \cite{phdthesis} and Knudson \cite{knudson} require analysis within the lower central series of a free subgroup of the pure braid group.
 However, Lipschutz's work \cite{lip} gives a method for analyzing the Gassner representation and the Colored-Burau structure reduces this analysis to basic linear algebra.
 This culminates in a proof that the image of the Gassner representation is generated by pair-wise free elements.
 We then discuss applications of this result to the faithfulness problem of the representation.